 We would like to thank our school community, pastor, parents, students, and staff members for all of your input and effort during our re-accreditation process.
 We greatly appreciated all of your feedback and prayers during this laborious process.
-We are currently waiting to receive our certificate for our re-accreditation sometime in the month of October.
+We are excited to share with you that sometime in November 2017, St. Margaret Regional School received its certificate for re-accreditation for Middle States!
 To read about our journey through this process, please continue to read.

 We began this process two years ago by creating a team of internal coordinators: Sr. Michele DeGregorio, Mrs. Zuccarelli, Mrs. Carolyn Noonan, and Miss Laura Noonan.
 Our internal coordinators organized the various committees to research ways in which our school could improve and grow.
 Through this process, the internal coordinators created a Planning Team which consisted of teachers, administration, parents from various grade levels (representing early childhood, elementary, intermediate, and middle school), and community members to help represent all areas of our school giving every group a voice in the planning process.

 The Planning Team reviewed and examined all of the research and data from the surveys to review and reword our school’s mission statement, create a beliefs statement, generate a profile of a graduate of SMRS, and create two student performance goals and one organizational capacity goal for our school.

 Inspired by the lives of Saint Francis of Assisi and Saint Margaret Mary Alacoque, Saint Margaret Regional School provides a challenging curriculum complemented by Catholic traditions, engaging activities, and competitive athletic programs that nurture a child’s spiritual, intellectual, and physical development.
 As a Catholic environment, enriched by prayer and the tradition of the Franciscan Missionary Sisters of the Infant Jesus, the school creates a foundation for children in pre-school through eighth grade to realize their potential as children of God.